Margaret Harshaw: Career

 Harshaw made her first foray into the soprano repertoire singing the role of Senta in The Flying Dutchman opposite Paul Schöffler in the title role on November 22, 1950.
 By 1954 she had completely left the mezzo repertoire, with the exception of Ortrud, and effectively succeeded Helen Traubel in the Wagnerian heroine roles of Brünnhilde, Elisabeth, Isolde, Kundry, and Sieglinde.
 Her only non-Wagnerian role during her soprano years at the Met was Donna Anna in Wolfgang Amadeus Mozart's Don Giovanni.
 She remained with the Metropolitan until the close of the 1963–1964 season.
-Her final and 375th performance at the Met was as Ortrud on March 10, 1964 with Jess Thomas as Lohengrin, Leonie Rysanek as Elsa, and Joseph Rosenstock conducting.
+Her final and 375th performance at the Met was as Ortrud on March 10, 1964, with Jess Thomas as Lohengrin, Leonie Rysanek as Elsa, and Joseph Rosenstock conducting.

 During her many years at the Met, Harshaw was also active as a guest artist with opera houses throughout North America and Europe.
-She was committed to the San Francisco Opera between 1944–1947, portraying such parts as Amneris, Azucena, Brangäne, Fricka, Geneviève, Herodias, La Cieca, Mistress Quickly, Ortrud, Ulrica, and the Nurse in Boris Godunov.
+She was committed to the San Francisco Opera between 1944 and 1947, portraying such parts as Amneris, Azucena, Brangäne, Fricka, Geneviève, Herodias, La Cieca, Mistress Quickly, Ortrud, Ulrica, and the Nurse in Boris Godunov.
 In 1948 she sang at the Opéra National de Paris as Amneris, Brangäne, and Dalila in Samson et Dalila, and in the National Opera in Havana, Cuba, as Brangane, with Kirsten Flagstad.
 In 1950 she made her first appearance with the Philadelphia Civic Grand Opera Company as Amneris, returning there in 1952 to sing Isolde.
-She was engaged at the Royal Opera, London from 1953–1956 and again in 1960, where she excelled as Brünnhilde in Rudolf Kempe’s Ring Cycles.
+She was engaged at the Royal Opera, London from 1953 to 1956 and again in 1960, where she excelled as Brünnhilde in Rudolf Kempe's Ring Cycles.
 In 1954 she sang Donna Anna at the Glyndebourne Festival.
 In 1961 she made her debut with the Philadelphia Lyric Opera Company as Ortrud.
 She portrayed the title heroine in Giacomo Puccini's Turandot at the 1964 New York World's Fair.
 She also sang with opera companies in Cincinnati, New Orleans, San Antonio, Pittsburgh, Houston, Mexico, and Venezuela.
 She made several Latin American tours and was a soloist with many of the major American orchestras.
 Other roles in her repertoire included the Leonore in Fidelio, and the title role in Alceste.